kaazing/javascript.client/README.md

 **Note**: These may need elevated privileges requiring the use of either sudo (for OSX, *nix, BSD etc) or running the command shell as an Administrator (for Windows) to install Grunt & Bower globally.

 ##Directory structure
+The repository is made up of the following files and directories:

 * base-directory files: package.json, bower.json, Gruntfile.js, README.md, LICENSE.txt
 * src: Source files for the javascript library
 * demo: Demo files